google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 Problems:
 * Swimmers with different training habits will be able to swim different lengths, despite training the same amount, and vice versa.
 In other words, there may be multiple y values for a particular x value.
 A visualization with a continuous line masks these variations.
-  * These values can be interesting to analyze, and they can be encapsulated in other visualizations, without losing the ability to see other trends.
+  * These values can be interesting to analyze, and they can be encapsulated in other visualizations without losing the ability to see other trends.
 * Line charts always indicate a continuous correlation, even when there might not be one.
 Gaps (i.e. discrete jumps) in the data are missing when we visualize it as a continuous line.
-  * Ex.
-Does an extra ½ hour of swimming per week really boost your max distance an extra little bit, or is it actually that you have to jump to a whole hour?
+  * Example: Does an extra ½ hour of swimming per week really boost your max distance an extra little bit, or is it actually that you have to jump to a whole hour?

 Image Details:
 * [bad-line-chart.png](http://www.google.com): Copyright Google